Abdssamie/AquaPP/README.md

 ## Development Environment Setup

-To set up the development environment for AquaPP, follow these steps:
+To set up the development environment for Moondesk, follow these steps:

 1.  **Install .NET SDK:**
     Ensure you have the .NET 9.0 SDK installed on your machine.
 You can download it from the official .NET website: [https://dotnet.microsoft.com/download/dotnet/9.0](https://dotnet.microsoft.com/download/dotnet/9.0)